Checking In & Out of Mexico By Boat

 Pre-payment of the FMM visitor form was initially intended to get the immigration payment from the U.S. sport-fishing fleet from San Diego that entered Mexican waters to fish and did not land at any Mexican port.
 This was expanded to include the private yachts and sailboats entering Mexico with the intent to make the clearance into Mexico ports easier, and truthfully, even faster.
 The Mexican government recommends that everyone pre-pay online, but it is not mandatory to do so prior to arrival at a Mexican port, especially if you plan to arrive in Ensenada to clear-in as you enter Mexico from the north.
 Yet consider using the Banjército website to pre-pay this fee, it’s simple to navigate and allows users to make the current $687 MXP peso/person payment with a credit card.
 (Sept 2023 USD conversion with current exchange rate of 0.057: $687 MXP = $40 USD.)
 You are half-way to securing your FMM when you hold the paid receipt of the FMM fee.

 Note here that the Port of Ensenada is highly recommended for a cruisers’ entry in southbound travel to Mexico.
-Your FMM clearance here then allows you to stop along the Baja coast, (which you officially cannot do until you First check-in with Migración!)
+Your FMM clearance here then allows you to stop along the Baja coast, (which you officially cannot do until you First check-in with Migración somewhere!)

 The next entry with immigration services after Ensenada is Cabo San Lucas!
 Sometimes lucky folks will visit Isla Cedros when there is sometimes an immigration official on hand for check-in, but by reports this courtesy is generally made ready for commercial vessels only and is not always extended to private yachts.
 If you’re turned down here, then you must go back to Ensenada or proceed directly to Cabo without stopping anywhere.

 Upon entry you first visit Migración and then the Port Captain (Capitañia) to review and sign your boat documents and pay the port “clear-in” fee usually related to your vessel’s size/weight, and then back to Migración to drop off a copy of Crew List signed by the Port Captain.
 The port “clear-in” fee is only charged upon first entry into Mexico and can be paid by credit card.
 Without credit card for this fee, protocol directs cruisers to fill out a form to take to the bank (Banjército) and return with the form stamped by bank as proof of payment.
 You must also contact Aduana (Customs Office) upon Port entry for vessel inspection to determine if anything aboard is NOT allowed in Mexico or requires duty payment to be allowed.
-Visit Mexican Customs for help in identifying items that are routinely prohibited for cruising visitors to bring into Mexico, as well as a list in types and quantity of personal items that will be duty-free.
+Visit Mexican Customs TO HELP IDENTIFY items that are routinely prohibited for cruising visitors to bring into Mexico, AND types and quantity of personal items that will be duty-free.

 Port offices are all closed on weekends and holidays.
 If you arrive at this time and your crew must leave the boat before you can clear Migración, make sure you have a copy of their FMM and their plane ticket available for officials to inspect so there is no question that such person(s) were a part of your crew.
 Many registered marinas can clear boats in and out of port for their clients, providing better hours of service to cruisers during the marina’s longer working day.
 This service applies only for entry to and from ports within Mexico or internationally by way of a Registered Ships Agent.
 Check with each port on any further regulations for such clearance as it varies.
 Although port clearance is no longer required when traveling from port to port after your first entry into Mexico, it is highly recommended that you hail the Port Captain by VHF or visit the office as a courtesy upon arrival in any new port and inquire what contact with that port’s office might be required.
 The safety of all port visitors is the top priority for this port agent.
 Find contact info for Port Authorities in link to Directory of Port Captains below.